by Texas Homesteader ~

 Making the dragonfly body out of graduating-sized rocks will be easy with rocks I already have on hand.
 But what about the wings?

-I’d want large, flat triangular stones for the wings.
+I wanted to use large, flat stones for the wings.
 So I first called around some landscaping companies that dealt with building beds and paths using rock.
 But none could help me.
 It would be up to RancherMan & me to find the solution.

 We stumbled upon an open pallet of flagstone rock at a Lowe’s Home Improvement Store.
 From that partial pallet of flagstone you could buy any single piece you wanted for $6.99.
 PERFECT!

 We picked out the largest piece and brought it home.
-I used chalk to outline the sizes and shapes I’d like the flagstone to be cut into.
+I used chalk to outline the sizes and shapes I’d hoped the flagstone would be cut into.

 But RancherMan & I had never cut rock before.
 In reading procedures online we saw you’d need to score the rock first and then gently & repeatedly tap on the scored line to gradually fracture and split the stone.